postolache-andreea-miruna/SnakeGameRobotics/README.md

 ### How I built the game?

+Thinking steps:

+- I want a snake game with 3 types of difficulty and 3 types of speeds.

+- I want that my snake to pass through "matrix walls"

+- I want that my snake to increase in length while eating. (when the length is a multiple of 4 the sanke move faster with speed value)

+- I want that my snake to die when hitting itself or the walls (medium and hard difficulty).

+- I want to increase the score different based on difficulty and speed that was chosen.

-For snake game I let the player to choose one of the 3 difficulties for which it corresponds a map:
+So I let the player to choose one of the 3 difficulties for which it corresponds a map:
 - EASY 😊,
 <img src="https://github.com/postolache-andreea-miruna/SnakeGameRobotics/blob/fd63454a412a468ebef797163da232a81cd7c0f1/materials/easyMatrix.png" width=30% height=30%>